- Home

 Hardwood, tiled, and laminate flooring are common features of modern homes – and while they can look elegant and are easier to clean and maintain, they can also make a space feel cold and sterile.

 Adding rugs, however, can instantly bring warmth to a room – and not just underfoot.
 Rugs can add colour, texture, and depth, and help to accentuate existing furniture.
 They can also bring a room together by uniting separate elements.
-Many people add rugs to carpeted rooms too or layer them up, for even more cosiness.
+Many people add rugs to carpeted rooms too or layer them up, for extra cosiness.

 7. Display your photos